CALIFORNIA BLUE LIGHT RESOLUTION SCR-73

 This is a key moment for electronics manufacturers and eye health practitioners to help address the issues involving blue light device health and safety supporting millions of consumers and patients.
 With more than 80 million electronic devices with digital screens in the state of California, and average screen time exceeding 9 hours per day, exposure to blue light from devices has become a serious health topic.

-With growing concern around the health impacts of extended exposure to blue light from devices, Senator Dr. Richard Pan (D-Sacramento), Chair of the Senate Health Committee, sponsored the unanimous passing by the Senate and Assembly of the California Blue Light Resolution for announcement on October 10th as Blue Light Awareness Day.
+With growing concern around the impacts of extended exposure to blue light from devices, Senator Dr. Richard Pan (D-Sacramento), Chair of the Senate Health Committee, sponsored the unanimous passing by the Senate and Assembly of the California Blue Light Resolution for announcement on October 10th as Blue Light Awareness Day.

 Steve Bain, SVP ZAGG: